 14460 College Ave., New Berlin (414) 427-3838

-Matty's Sports Bar & Grille in New Berlin features a chef-inspired menu inside of its casual atmosphere.
-The location was voted and named "Best Sports Bar in Milwaukee" by WISN A-List.
+Matty's Sports Bar & Grille in New Berlin features a chef-inspired menu inside of its casual atmosphere – and, for those avoiding the indoors for now, they've got an outstanding outdoor tent set-up with TVs, firepits and all sorts of frivolity.
 Even though it was voted as one of the best sports bars in the city, it's mostly known for the menu, specifically the burgers and pizza.